CalinaCristian/aria-announcer-js/README.md

 - **Lightweight and Easy to Use:** A straightforward API to make announcements to screen readers.
 - **Customizable Politeness Levels:** Supports `off`, `polite`, and `assertive` ARIA live region settings.
+- **Customizable processing time:** Supports a customizable time for the processing of each queued announcement
 - **Singleton Pattern:** Manages announcements through a single live region in the DOM to avoid clutter and confusion.

 ## Installation